ayaanhossain/ShareDB/docs/API.md

 **multipop(self, key_iter)**

-User function to return a generator of popped values for a given iterable of keys in ShareDB instance.
+User function to iterate over `values` for a given iterable of `keys` to be popped from `ShareDB` instance.

 | argument | type | description | default |
 |--|--|--|--|